akshit2277/CITYRIDE/README.md

 # CITYRIDE
-authorised by akshit and shruti
+authorised by akshit and shrutii